 The campaign was launched on digital, print, social platforms and Out-of-Home.
 This opening campaign is a perfect example of well-executed local marketing; they have immersed themselves in the local culture and designed a quirky, funny, and original campaign based on that.
 With this campaign, IKEA tributes to the culture of Penang which is a great start in connecting the residents of Penang to the new IKEA store.

 Collecting trading cards has always been fun for children (and adults).
-But how cool would it be if you can collect your own team's cards ?
-The Dutch Jumbo supermarkets chain rolled out a great campaign: "Collect your own local sports heroes".
-Every Jumbo branch partnered up with their local sports clubs , collected all their young players' photos, and created a local sports club album.
+But how cool would it be if you could collect your own team's cards?
+The Dutch Jumbo supermarket chain rolled out a great campaign: "Collect your own local sports heroes".
+Every Jumbo branch partnered up with their local sports clubs, collected all their young players' photos, and created a local sports club album.
 With every €10 spent at Jumbo, customers get one pack of sports cards.
-This is an excellent example of local marketing where the brand really takes the local community's interests into account and supports the local sports clubs.8.
-Neighborhood beers from Singapore's local brewery
+This is an excellent example of local marketing where the brand really takes the local community's interests into account and supports the local sports clubs.

-9. Dutch beer brand Bavaria aims at local Carnival celebrations
+9. Dutch beer brand Bavaria targets local Carnival celebrations

 Local events are the perfect opportunity to initiate a local marketing campaign.
 Dutch beer brand Bavaria created a special campaign for Dutch Carnival.
 Bavaria came up with something that many Brabanters and Limburgers have dreamed of for years: official days off during carnival.
 Their campaign #carnavalvrij (a holiday during carnival) called on all carnival celebrants to sign an online petition.
 The message was made locally relevant by urging all towns and villages to join Barvaria in their campaign.
 The campaign was rolled out widely on all social media channels and was supported by a national TV commercial.

 Do you have a multi-location restaurant?
-Check out these 7 local marketing ideas for restaurants
+Check out these 7 local marketing ideas.

 11. A new local store formula for H&M Amsterdam